The Maintenance of Certification Program

 What are the benefits of MOC?

-- MOC provides you with access to ISCD online education to meet your continuing education requirements at no additional charge.
+- MOC provides you with access to ISCD online education to meet your continuing education requirements.
 ISCD encourages you to complete at least seven (7) credits each year to maintain your certification with ease.

 - ISCD tracks and provides an annual update of the credits you have earned through the ISCD toward your continuing education requirements.